 The total credits required for the ETE major with the special education concentration is 123.
 Information about this concentration is available online at www.education.udel.edu/ete/special-education/.

 NOTE: All courses must be completed with a C- or better.
-In order to student teach, students must have:1) a minimum 2.6 cumulative GPA and 2) a minimum 2.75 GPA in the EDUC courses.
+To student teach, students must have: a minimum 2.6 cumulative GPA and a minimum 2.75 GPA in the EDUC courses.

 Elementary (single certification)